Social-Media Sentiment, Portfolio Complexity, and Stock Returns

 Date Written: November 24, 2019

-Using tweets from StockTwits and machine-learning techniques in classifying them, we find that social-media sentiment predicts positively and significantly future stock returns, and, importantly, such positive predictability decreases when the number of stocks users tweeted about increases.
-Such return predictability likely stems from users’ ability in forecasting future earnings.
-Additional tests reveal that the reduced predictability due to stock coverage is significant only for firms that are complex, opaque, and thus hard-to-analyze.
-Together, our evidence suggests that stock analysis by users following many stocks is inferior due to attention and time constraints.
+Using tweets from StockTwits and machine-learning classification techniques, we find that social-media sentiment predicts positively and significantly future stock returns, and, importantly, such positive predictability decreases when the number of stocks users follow increases.
+The return predictability appears to stem from users’ ability to forecast future earnings.
+Further tests reveal that reduced predictability due to stock coverage is significant only for firms that are complex, opaque, and thus hard to analyze.
+The evidence suggests that stock analysis by users with a more complex portfolio is inferior due to attention and time constraints.

-Keywords: Tweet sentiment, StockTwits, Behavioral finance, Limited Attention, Stock returns
+Keywords: Social-media sentiment, StockTwits, Behavioral finance, Limited attention, Stock returns

 JEL Classification: G11, G12, G41